Questions to Ask Your Dealer or Installer

 Can you provide references or examples of your work?

-Sometimes the best way to rate a company’s performance is by talking to their customers.
+Sometimes the best way to rate a company’s performance is by talking to their customers or seeing reviews on their website or social media pages.

 How long will the job take?